 2. Integrative Healthcare Center and Neurodiagnostic Approaches

 At Integrative Healthcare Center, we believe holistic health is possible by integrating several aspects of wellness; it’s in our name!
-Not only do we offer traditional treatments like psychotherapy and medication-assisted treatment combined with complementary medicine like yoga and nutritional counseling, but innovative ways to approach your brain.
+Not only do we offer traditional treatments such as psychotherapy combined with complementary medicine like yoga and nutritional counseling, but innovative ways to approach your brain.

 We offer Transcranial Magnetic Stimulation Therapy (TMS), a breakthrough in brain technology for treating depression and similar disorders.
 TMS, like an MRI, uses magnetic fields to activate parts of the brain that may be lagging.
 It has been proven effective at treating medication-resistant disorders, with most patients reporting complete remission, meaning their condition was gone.
 It is also non-intrusive, with sessions lasting less than half an hour.
 We pride ourselves in staying up to date with better therapies, and this neurodiagnostic approach allows us to impact people’s wellness positively.